Last updated on August 5th, 2023 at 09:21 pm

 A favourable business environment is one of the key factors that drive foreign investors to a country.
-Government policies, security, infrastructural development are some of the things investor put into consideration, and some African countries are more serious and committed to ease the way business is done in their country.
+Government policies, security, and infrastructural development are some of the things investors put into consideration, and some African countries are more serious and committed to easing the way business is done in their country.

 For instance, in the 2020 Ease of Doing Business index, Nigeria, which prides itself as the giant of Africa is 21st and 121 globally on the list while Egypt and Ghana occupy 15 and 17 on the continent respectively.